Froome or Frome?

-Vallis Vale is an ancient woodland site and buried in the rock outcrops are several of the most easily demonstrated examples of angular unconformity available – a nationally important locality.
+The local area of Vallis Vale, for example, is an ancient woodland site of national importance.
+Buried in the rock outcrops are several of the most easily demonstrated examples of angular unconformity in the country.

 Frome is the natural centre of a number of outlying villages and hamlets.
 These include Beckington, Berkley, Buckland Dinham, Chantry, Chapmanslade,Cloford, Coleford, Corsley, Downhead, East & West Cranmore, East & West Woodlands, Great Elm, Hapsford, Holcombe, Laverton, Leigh on Mendip, Lullington, Marston Bigot, Mells, Nunney, Norton St Philip, Old Ford, Orchardleigh, Rodden, Rode (Road), Standerwick, Stoke St Michael, Trudoxhill, Tytherington, Vallis, Vobster, Wanstrow, Whatley, Witham Friary and Woolverton.